Home-based Record Repository

 The purpose of this repository for home-based vaccination records, including national immunization or child health cards, is to support the free and open exchange of information related to home-based record content and design that ultimately may be useful to the improvement of child health outcomes.
 It is with great appreciation that we extend words of humble gratitude to the many persons around the world in EPI programme offices, UNICEF and WHO country offices, among others who have taken the time to share the images contained herein.

 Countries are listed in the left sidebar in alphabetical order according to country name.
 Select a country to view available home-based vaccination records.
-As of 14 January 2015, records are available here from 145 countries.
-If the information posted here is incorrect, please send an e-mail to immunization [at] unicef [dot] org (to the attention of D Brown) with a short note explaining the error and supporting documentation.
+As of 15 April 2016, records are available here from 163 countries or territories, of which 156 are Member States of the World Health Assembly.
+If the information posted here is incorrect, please send an e-mail to info [at] brownconsultingroup [dot] org (to the attention of D Brown) with a short note explaining the error and supporting documentation.

 A tracking sheet highlighting the countries for which electronic and/or hard copies of home-based vaccination records are on file is available at http://bit.do/HBR-tracking.

-Home-based vaccination records are available here from 145 countries as of 14 January 2015
+Home-based records are available here from 163 countries or territories* as of 15 April 2016

 The boundaries and names shown and the designations used on this map do not imply the expression of any opinion whatsoever concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.
 Dotted lines on maps represent approximate border lines for which there may not yet be full agreement.